-- Consider the case where we have possibly a multimodal histogram and no information about the two sources: foreground and background. - Lacking any additional information, we want to be as objective as possible when selecting a threshold θ . - We want to treat both sources as equally likely to occur. - We don't want to introduce any bias. - In terms of entropy, this means high uncertainty, i.e. maximum entropy.
+- Consider the case where we have possibly a multimodal histogram and no information about the two sources: background and foreground. - Lacking any additional information, we want to be as objective as possible when selecting a threshold $\theta$ . - We want to treat both sources as equally likely to occur. - We don't want to introduce any bias. - In terms of entropy, this means high uncertainty, i.e. maximum entropy.